lancerowen23/MGRS_to_DecimalDegrees/README.md

 # MGRS_to_DecimalDegrees
-Code for iterating through a table of locations with MGRS (Military Grid Reference System) coordinates and converting each to decimal degrees (lat/long)
+This code allows users to iterate through a table of locations with MGRS (Military Grid Reference System) coordinates and converting them into decimal degrees (lat/long).
-Testing, one two three.

-Testing branches